STealthy-and-haSTy/SublimeScraps/plugins/README.md

  * [move_amount.py](move_amount.py) is a simple drop in replacement for the standard `move` command that allows you to specify the number of times the movement happens.
-This can be handy for certain kinda of navigation or in macros to make them more manageable if they contain a lot of motion.
+This can be handy for certain kinds of navigation or in macros to make them more manageable if they contain a lot of motion.

  * [open_found_files.py](open_found_files.py) is an example of collecting all